IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Lowered the price of the Universal Music Box to 1 plat (from 3)

+-Divine Shower Storm has been renamed to Divinity Caller

 -Buffed Clay-More: now has a ranged attack, at a cost

 -Buffed Cyber Scythe: Now controls in and out twice as fast

+-Buffed Stormbreaker: flies faster with more friction at higher throwing speeds

 -Buffed Novite Knife: Now carries over a movement speed and jump boost from its source material (granted, from deathmatch)